laithkh12/Shopping-List/README.md

 ## License

-This project is jut for private use
+This project is just for private use